rnag/dataclass-wizard/docs/wiz_cli.rst

     similarly merge all list elements with the other lists under that key in each sibling `dict` object.
   - The output is properly formatted, including additional spacing where needed.
-    Please do consider `opening an issue`_ if there are further improvements to be made.
+    Please consider `opening an issue`_ if there are any potential improvements to be made.

 Example usage::